masztalskipiotr/chns/README.md

-# chns
+# CHNS (Clustering-Based Hard Negative Sampling) For Supervised Contrastive Speaker Representation Learning

-Experiment code for ICASSP 2025 publication.
+Experiment code will be uploaded after the paper is accepted to ICASSP 2025.